Texas Rose Festival: Rose Festival events

-There are also many other events such as an art show; a car show; doll, bear and toy shows; an arts and crafts fair; and symphony concerts in the park.
+Other events held in conjunction with the festival have included an art show, a car show, doll, bear and toy shows, an arts and crafts fair, and symphony concerts in the park.

-The Rose Parade is easily the biggest part of the Rose Festival.
-This parade takes place on the Saturday morning of the festival, and starts on Fifth St. and travels down Erwin to the Rose Stadium where it ends.
-It is free to watch the parade on the streets, but you must buy a ticket to be admitted into the shaded side of the stadium.
-People all over come and line up on the streets of Tyler to see the girls in their magnificent dresses and cheer them on.
-The girls participating in the festival ride on floats depending on their presentation party, with the Queen and her court riding on the last few floats.
-The Queen gets her own float.
-When the floats get to the stadium, they go along the track for one last viewing, and then end.
+The Rose Festival Parade takes place on Saturday morning and concludes at CHRISTUS Trinity Mother Frances Rose Stadium.
+Parade entries include floats carrying the Rose Queen and members of her court, marching bands, color guards, dance teams, automobile and equestrian groups, Shriners, local dignitaries and other community organizations.
+Members of the Queen's court ride on floats associated with their presentation groups, while the Queen appears on a separate float.
+The parade entries make a final circuit inside Rose Stadium before the parade concludes.

+The parade is organized by the Strutters Executive Board, which coordinates parade entries, staging, judging, safety requirements and other logistical arrangements.

-A number of private parties also coincide with the festival, including the Queen's Coronation Ball hosted by the Order of the Rose.
-On the last night of the festival, the families and friends of the girls participating sit and watch each girl get presented.
-The girls who are from Tyler, Texas wear white ball gowns, while the girls from out of the city wear jewel colored gowns.
-The Queen is the last to be presented, and after all the girls are done there is a party with music and dancing.
+A number of private parties also coincide with the festival, including the Queen's Coronation Ball, hosted by the Order of the Rose.
+On the final night of the festival, the families and friends of the participants watch as each member of the court is formally presented.
+Participants from Tyler, Texas, traditionally wear white ball gowns, while participants from outside the city wear jewel-colored gowns.
+The Rose Queen is the final member of the court to be presented.
+The presentation is followed by a celebration with music and dancing.